 It’s vegetarian, gluten free, and sure to please picky eaters thanks to the cheese!

-Step 1: roast the cauliflower.
-Yes, you heard me correctly–you must roast the cauliflower!
+Roast the cauliflower: Yes, you heard me correctly–you must roast the cauliflower!
 I know, I know, that means this whole thing is going to take longer, but we all know that roasted cauliflower is SO much better than raw or steamed cauliflower.
 Make sure to break the cauliflower into bite-size pieces so that it roasts faster and so you don’t have large chunks of cauliflower in the quiche.

-Step 2: whisk eggs, milk, cheese, and tarragon together really well.
+Whisk eggs, milk, cheese, and tarragon together.
 You’ll only want to use HALF of the burrata cheese; otherwise, the mixture will be too liquid-y.
 Plus, you want some to add on top once the quiche is done baking.

 As you can see, this cauliflower quiche is easy to prep, and it’s well worth it.
 Eggs for days, people, eggs for days!